Lifeguard in pickup truck runs over sunbather at California's Venice beach

-LOS ANGELES, Sept 16 (Reuters) - A lifeguard in a pickup truck accidentally ran over a 25-year-old sunbather at Southern California’s Venice Beach, a popular destination for tourists, leaving the woman with fractures and damage to her internal organs, police said on Tuesday.
+LOS ANGELES (Reuters) - A lifeguard in a pickup truck accidentally ran over a 25-year-old sunbather at Southern California’s Venice Beach, a popular destination for tourists, leaving the woman with fractures and damage to her internal organs, police said on Tuesday.

 Lorae Bermudez had been lying in the sand at the Los Angeles area beach with her husband a short distance away when the lifeguard ran over her on Monday, Los Angeles police spokeswoman Liliana Preciado said.